More UNIX commands

 }

-is the name of the function, and it will be used to call the function later.
+function_nameis the name of the function, and it will be used to call the function later.

-stores a function, rather than string or another data.
+()declares the variablefunction_namestores a function, rather than string or another data.

-delimits the scope of the function, i.e., it encloses the code that are part of the function.
+{...}delimits the scope of the function, i.e., it encloses the code that are part of the function.

 Let’s write a simple function.